The 50 Best UK Tourist Attractions

 The needles are an iconic landmark to visit on the Isle of Wight.
-When camping at Adgestone, you’ll find plenty to do on Dinosaur Island.
+You’ll find plenty to do on the lovingly named Dinosaur Island.
 A trip on the cable cars to see the coloured sands and vertical rocks is a must.

 12. Eden Project, Cornwall